Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Conflate :

 \kən-ˈflāt \ verb; combine (two or more texts, ideas, etc.) into one.
-Also, to bring together, fuse.
+And also, to bring together, fuse.

 8-9 Word of the Day.

 Definition of Haver :

 \ ˈhā-vər \ verb; chiefly British: to hem and haw.
 And also, to talk foolishly or babble.

 "When asked if he wanted to supersize his meal, Thomas havered - and he secretly wondered how dedicated he was to Jan's low-carb lifestyle."

 8-8 Word of the Day.

 Definition of Balatron :